Cord and Tish bring much-needed nonsense to the royal wedding

 SNL alum Tim Meadows was also on hand throughout the coverage, reporting live from the grounds of Windsor.
 He was generally on the receiving end of the hosts’ ribbing, specifically in regard to his purported weight gain.
 But he, too, got into the emotional madness of it all, admitting he was still recovering from a recent ayahuasca “journey.”

-“I’m not OK,” said Meadows, playing a more fragile version of himself.
+“I’m not okay,” said Meadows, playing a more fragile version of himself.
 “Watching these two beautiful people come together shines a light on the rest of us.
 And that light is ugly.
 We don’t deserve to live in that light.
 I’ll never be a royal.
 None of us will ever be royals.”

-Summing up what many may have been subconsciously thinking throughout the nuptials, Meadow bemoaned, “the contrast between my life and theirs has been made abundantly clear.”
+Summing up what many may have been subconsciously thinking throughout the nuptials, Meadows bemoaned, “the contrast between my life and theirs has been made abundantly clear.”

 Other notable guests included Cord’s hound Manfred, dressed in a doggie-sized tux, and Kristen Wiig as royal historian “Sir Albert.”
 Wiig’s character provided a rundown of guests she claimed would be in attendance at the wedding, including Ray Liotta, David Lynch, Captain Sully, “young Sheldon,” and David Simon.